aellison1558/RailsLite/README.md

+# RailsLite with ActiveRecordLite

-# A Web server MVC framework inspired by the functionality of Ruby on Rails
+A Web server MVC framework inspired by the functionality of Ruby on Rails

 Comes with my ActiveRecordLite, which builds model classes connected to tables in a relational database.